CVSwitch/assignment_homepage/README.md

 git push origin name_assignment_1
 ```

-4. Push in your public repo as well and share the link:
+Also if facing issues then can Push in your public repo as well and share the link:
    - Assignment number in title
    - Description of changes
    - Vercel deployment URL